vindarel/lisp-journey/content/blog/state-of-the-common-lisp-ecosystem-2020.md

 **Consolidation**

-SLY might need more praise.
-It has sound features such as SLY stickers and the upcoming SLY stepper.
+[SLY](https://github.com/joaotavora/sly) might need more praise.
+It has sound features such as SLY stickers and the new [SLY stepper](https://github.com/joaotavora/sly-stepper).

 ## Developer utilities